KeyboardKit/website/collections/_features/Actions.md

 ## How to handle autocomplete suggestions

-A ``KeyboardActionHandler`` can also handle ``Autocomplete/Suggestion`` items, since it must be able to do so when handling various actions and gestures.
+A ``KeyboardActionHandler`` can also handle ``Autocomplete.Suggestion`` items, since it must be able to do so when handling various actions and gestures:

-You can handle suggestions programmatically by calling `handle(_:)`:

 ```swift
 func doStuff(with actionHandler: KeyboardActionHandler) {